EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 Which of these statements (if true) would be proper?

 a.
-“Client denied the charge made by Agency that Client engaged in conduct constituting grounds for revocation of Client’s license as a contractor.”
+“Client denied the charge made by Agency that Client engaged in conduct constituting grounds for revocation of Client’s license as a contractor."

 b.
-“The next step in the administrative process is the administrative hearing; if Agency is successful, we will appeal, and Agency still cannot revoke Client’s license until a court affirms the finding for Agency.”
+“The next step in the administrative process is the administrative hearing; if Agency is successful, we will appeal, and Agency still cannot revoke Client’s license until a court affirms the finding for Agency."

 c.
-“Client needs witnesses who are aware of the incidents that are the subject of the hearing.”
+“Client needs witnesses who are aware of the incidents that are the subject of the hearing."

 d.
 All of the above.